RyanSquared/fusionscript/README.md

 argument and print out the compatible information.
 Acceptable fields are documented [here](https://github.com/ChickenNuggers/FusionScript/wiki/Modules).

+The `fusion-source` interpreter also makes it so the `using` keyword isn't required for loading syntax extensions.
+If the target audience for a script is intended to not use `fusionc-source` to compile to Lua, it is suggested to not use the `using` keyword.

 ### `fusionc`: Compile FusionScript

 The `fusionc` will use whatever alias is currently in place as the compiler.